fluxcd/helm-controller/docs/spec/v2beta2/helmreleases.md

-When `.spec.driftDetection.mode` is set to `warn` or `enabled`, and the desired state of the HelmRelease is in-sync with the Helm release object in the storage.
-The controller will compare the manifest from the Helm storage with the current state of the cluster using a [server-side dry-run apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/).
+When `.spec.driftDetection.mode` is set to `warn` or `enabled`, and the desired state of the HelmRelease is in-sync with the Helm release object in the storage, the controller will compare the manifest from the Helm storage with the current state of the cluster using a [server-side dry-run apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/).